AFLplusplus/AFLplusplus/docs/env_variables.md

       slowdown due a performance issue that is only fixed in llvm 9+.
       This feature increases path discovery by a little bit.

+    - Setting AFL_LLVM_SKIP_NEVERZERO=1 will not implement the skip zero test.
+If the target performs only few loops then this will give a small performance boost.

     See llvm_mode/README.neverzero.md

 ### CMPLOG